dmarker/ngvnjail/README.md

 # Using with rc.conf and jail.conf

-Using the `ngvnjail` script you minimaly need somegthing like this in your rc.conf:
+Using the `ngvnjail` script you minimaly need something like this in your rc.conf:
 ```
 ngvnjail_enable="YES"
 ngbridge_normal="br0 br1"